chufangao/CTOD/README.md

 ### Special Thanks

-A huge thanks to [SerpApi](https://serpapi.com/) for their powerful API--an invaluable resource for scalably gathering clinical trial news, making our research faster and more efficient.
+A huge thanks to [SerpApi](https://serpapi.com/) for their powerful search API--an invaluable resource for scalably gathering clinical trial news, making our research faster and more efficient.